Bill

 Bill Summary

 AN ACT To enact R.S.
-17:192.3, relative to school nutrition programs; to prohibit serving and selling ultra-processed food to students in public and nonpublic schools; to require certain information to
+17:192.3 and 3996(B)(4), relative to school nutrition programs; to prohibit serving and selling foods with certain ultra-processed ingredients to students in public and nonpublic schools; to require certain information to

 AI Summary